 If you hit and kill a wild animal, you must leave it safely by the roadside and notify the local council so they can remove the remains.
 Some wild animals are protected and it is an offence to possess one, dead or alive.

 If you come across animals loose on the road and there’s a danger to traffic, call 999.
 If you're deaf or hard of hearing, use our textphone service 18000 or text us on 999 if you’ve pre-registered with the emergencySMS service.

 We work with the RSPCA to investigate animal cruelty.
 To report cruelty, neglect or abuse, you can go to the RSPCA's website or call them on 0300 1234 999 (lines open 24 hours a day).

-Incidents involving dogs, either a dog that's out of control in a public place, a breed of dog that's been banned or dog fighting, must be reported to us, either online or bycalling 101.
+Incidents involving dogs, either a dog that's out of control in a public place, a breed of dog that's been banned or dog fighting, must be reported to us, either by reporting a crime online or bycalling 101.
 If you're deaf or hard of hearing, use our textphone service on 18001 101.